 South Londoner Letts arrived in music via his clothes shop Acme Attractions, favoured by the Sex Pistols, Debbie Harry and Bob Marley.
 He started shooting videos and documentaries for The Clash while playing in a reggae band with Jah Wobble before founding Big Audio Dynamite with Clash co-founder/guitarist Mick Jones.
 He’s since directed movies and TV programmes and has hosted 6 Music’s roots show Culture Clash since 2009.

-Six like 6
+Six other radio stations like BBC Radio 6

 WFMU, New Jersey